Raygun error reporting with ProGuard enabledPosted Jul 20, 2016 | 6 min. (1073 words)

 Upload this mapping file whenever you build your application in order for Raygun to retrace your exception reports into readable stacktraces.
 Raygun provides two ways to upload your mapping files – POSTing to an API endpoint which is great for automation, or by manually drag and dropping them into the ProGuard Mapping Center.

 Below is an example of uploading a ProGuard mapping file to the Raygun API endpoint using cURL and basic authentication.
-The values in the
+The values in the <ANGLE_BRACKETS> need to be substituted (including the angle brackets) with your own values as described below.

 curl -u <USERNAME>:<PASSWORD> -F "file=@<PATH_TO_MAPPING_FILE>" -F "version=<VERSION_NAME>" https://app.raygun.com/upload/proguardsymbols/<RAYGUN_APPLICATION_ID>